port-labs/port-docs/docs/actions-and-automations/setup-backend/jenkins-pipeline/jenkins-pipeline.md

    An example flow would be:

-   1. A developer asks to run a Jenkins pipeline;
+   1. A developer asks to run a Jenkins pipeline.
-   2. Port sends a `POST` request with the action payload to the Jenkins webhook `URL`;
+   2. Port sends a `POST` request with the action payload to the Jenkins webhook `URL`.
-   3. The Jenkins webhook receives the new action request;
+   3. The Jenkins webhook receives the new action request.
-   4. The Jenkins webhook triggers the pipeline;
+   4. The Jenkins webhook triggers the pipeline.

 ## Prerequisites